 He couldn’t understand why a prosperous city allowed such devastating conditions to exist for its Indigenous citizens.
 These instances triggered Koffler to undertake some individual research on the Indigenous peoples of Canada.
 What he discovered set in motion a chain of events that would alter the landscape of business in Canada and give rise to Canadian Council for Aboriginal Business.

-For decades, corporate Canada had assumed that government was in control of the situation and therefore eschewed any responsibility for helping Aboriginal people to participate in the mainstream of this country’s commerce.
+For decades, corporate Canada had assumed that government was in control of the situation and therefore eschewed any responsibility for helping Indigenous people participate in the mainstream of this country’s commerce.

-Prominent attendees included Maurice Strong, Paul Martin and Edward Bronfman.
-The results of this think-tank were that business could be an important avenue to build skills and develop capacity for young people and adults.
-Furthermore, an organization like the CCAB could educate business about Aboriginal issues.
+Prominent attendees included: Maurice Strong, Paul Martin and Edward Bronfman.
+The results of this think-tank was that business could be an important avenue to build skills and develop capacity for young people and adults.
+Furthermore, an organization like CCAB could educate businesses about Indigenous issues.

-Since 1982, CCAB has been bridging the gap between the mainstream corporate sector and the Aboriginal community.
-CCAB works to improve economic self-reliance of Aboriginal communities while assisting corporate businesses.
-It is the only non-profit organization working in this sector that received no government funding and also the only one to receive the endorsement of the Canadian Chamber of Commerce for our business-driven programs and services.
+Since 1982, CCAB has been bridging the gap between the mainstream corporate sector and the Indigenous community.
+CCAB works to improve economic self-reliance of Indigenous communities, while assisting corporate businesses.
+It is the only non-profit organization working in this sector that receives no government funding, and also the only one to receive the endorsement of the Canadian Chamber of Commerce for our business-driven programs and services.